intersystems-community/iris-angular-template/dev.md

 OpenAPI generation requires the installation of Java version 11 on your system.

-To use the generator with the Scaffold, simply run the command `zpm "app-name generate"` in your iris terminal locally.
+To use the generator with the Scaffold, simply run the command `zpm "angular-template generate"` in your iris terminal locally.
 This will generate services and function inside of a ./generated folder in your angular application root.

 Authentication
 ==============